FlavScents AInsights Entry for Ethyl Methylphenylglycidate (CAS: 77-83-8)

 8. Practical Insights for Formulators

-Ethyl Methylphenylglycidate is valued for its potent strawberry aroma, making it a staple in fruit flavor formulations.
-It synergizes well with other fruity and floral compounds, enhancing overall aroma complexity.
-Formulators should be cautious of its high impact, as overuse can lead to an artificial or cloying effect.
-It is often underutilized in non-fruit applications, where it can add a subtle sweetness and depth.
+Ethyl Methylphenylglycidate is valued for its ability to impart a realistic strawberry aroma, making it a staple in both flavor and fragrance formulations.
+It synergizes well with other fruity and floral notes, enhancing overall complexity and appeal.

 Citation hooks: FlavScents; industry practice